berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 1. **Create a new 2D Unity project.**

 2. **Create a Sprites Folder inside Assets**
-    * You can do this by going to `Assets > Create > Folder` and naming your new folder **Sprites**.
+    * You can do this by going to `Assets > Left Click > Create > Folder` and naming your new folder **Sprites**.

 3. **Import**
-    *  Inside the folder, right click the background and select `Import New Asset`.​ Locate and import your sprite sheet.
+    *  Inside the Sprites folder, right click the background and select `Import New Asset`.​ Locate and import your sprite sheet.

 4. **Change Settings**
-    * In the import settings window in the Inspector, change **Sprite Mode** ​to **Multiple**.
+    * In the import settings window (right side tab) in the Inspector, find **Sprite Mode** ​and change to **Multiple**.
 If you are doing pixel art, change ​Filter Mode to​ Point​ (this will prevent your​ sprites from being blurry).
-Then click ​`Apply`.
+Then, at the bottom, click ​`Apply`.

 5. **Sprite Editor**
     * **Frame Based**: